Regular Waste Collection

 All areas of the municipality are serviced with weekly curbside garbage and recycling collection.
-The Township’s contractor, Waste Services Inc., collects household waste each week and recycling on an alternating week schedule (see below).
+The Township’s contractor, Waste Connections of Canada, collects household waste each week and recycling on an alternating week schedule (see below).
 Please note the following:

 - All garbage must be in Township bags

 - Maximum weight is 40 lbs. per bag